Silver Price Today (XAG/USD) – Live Chart & Analysis

 First Majestic Silver

-One of the purest silver plays, focused exclusively on silver mining in Mexico.
-Reported AISC of approximately $21/oz in late 2025.
+One of the purest silver plays in public markets, focused exclusively on silver mining in Mexico.
+Reported AISC of approximately $21 per ounce in late 2025.
+Higher operational leverage to silver than diversified miners.

 PAAS — NYSE / TSX